esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Provide examples of data that makes patient images identifiable
-- Discuss the concept of anonymization
+- Discuss the concepts of identifiable data and anonymization
+- Demonstrate how approaches to anonymizing identifiable images
 - Demonstrate the use of the Pydicom library to manage DICOM metadata

 ::::::::::::::::::::::::::::::::::::::::::::::::